maksim-vonseleu/Projects/Lithuania_Energy_Consumption_Analysis/README.md

-# Project Report: Energy Consumption & Prosumer Landscape in Lithuania
+# Lithuania Energy Consumption & Prosumer Analysis

 ## 1. Executive Summary
 This project analyzes the relationship between electricity consumption and meteorological factors in Lithuania, with a specific focus on the growing **"Prosumer"** (Generating Consumer) segment.
 While the initial goal was to build a predictive forecasting model, the technical analysis revealed that semi-annual data aggregation masks critical weather-driven consumption signals.
 Consequently, the project was pivoted to a **Strategic Business Intelligence** framework to provide actionable insights into regional energy distribution and capacity planning.